nubz/gds-validation/readme.md

 ```

 With this library it is possible to build up schemas of models and layer validation to establish the validity of groups
-of pages/forms together.
+of pages/forms together like in a task list pattern.
 For example:
 ```ecmascript 6
 const schema = {
   firstPage: firstPageModel,